miguelsrmv/42Porto-Transcendence/srcs/requirements/backend/NOTES.md

 - `npx prisma migrate dev --name <migration_name>` to migrate changes to the database (it also generates a prisma client)
 - `npx prisma generate` to generate a new prisma client

-# Notes
+## Notes

-- When testing locally, an `.env` file is required with the DATABASE_URL key, in the `prisma/` directory
+- When testing locally, an `.env` file is required with the DATABASE_URL key, in the project root directory `.`

+## TODOs
+- Update API documentation
+- Test newly created routes (match and tournament related)
+- Add more tests